imtayadeway/imtayadeway.github.io/_posts/2014-04-22-how-to-instantiate-a-module.md

 so why, after all, can't you instantiate a module? further, why do modules have 'instance' methods, eh?

-can we fool a module into instantiating an object for us? well, it ruby after all, so i'm going to say yes, with some jiggery pokery. here's a go:
+can we fool a module into instantiating an object for us? well, it ruby after all, so i'm going to say yes, with some jiggery pokery. here's a go at it:

 {% highlight ruby %}
 module MessedUpModule